-- At least 1 to 2 years of pediatric residency
+At least 1 to 2 years of general pediatrics internship/residency

-- Three or more years of residency training in adult and child neurology
+Three years of residency training in child neurology, which includes one year of training in adult neurology

-In addition, most child neurologists have certification from the American Board of Pediatrics and the American Board of Psychiatry and Neurology (with special competency in child neurology).
+In addition, most child neurologists have certification from the American Board of Pediatrics and the American Board of Psychiatry and Neurology.

 Child neurologists often diagnose, treat, and manage the following conditions: